-Four years ago Spain went into UEFA EURO 2008 as perennial underachievers, a side that consistently added up to less than the sum of their parts – how things change.
-La Roja triumphed masterfully in Austria and Switzerland, added the 2010 FIFA World Cup and on Sunday they will attempt to become the first side to win three successive major titles when they meet Italy in the UEFA EURO 2012 final in Kyiv.
+Spain went into UEFA EURO 2008 as perennial underachievers, a side that consistently added up to less than the sum of their parts – how things change.
+La Roja triumphed masterfully in Austria and Switzerland, added the 2010 FIFA World Cup and at UEFA EURO 2012 became the first side to win three successive major titles.

 UEFA.com: What do you remember about the 1964 UEFA European Championship?